Growing up in France, I enjoyed Nature in my parents’ garden and the Pyrenees mountains.

-Since my teenage years, I have always been a guide, organizing hikes and trips, loving to help people realize their hiking and traveling dreams.
+Since my teenage years, I have always been a guide, organizing hikes and trips, loving to help friends and family realize their hiking and traveling dreams.

 After 25 years in Aspen, Colorado, I now live in Bozeman, Montana.

 Photography has allowed me to share the beauty I see on this Planet, my sense of wonder for Nature and exploring the World.
-It has helped me grow, open up to different cultures and people.
-I hope to inspire curiosity towards these cultures and ancient wisdom that revere Nature as well as encourage all of us to find solutions to save our planet.
+It has helped me slow down, grow, open up to different cultures and people.
+I hope to inspire curiosity towards these cultures and ancient wisdoms that revere Nature, as well as inspire all of us to slow down, look deeper into Nature around our home and during travel, in order to all participate in the regeneration of our Planet.

-We are part of Nature like a wave is part of the ocean.
-Our lifestyle impacts the health of the Planet, but Nature is resilient if we give her a chance.
-We too can heal from inside out when we reconnect with our true Nature, a well integrated body, mind and spirit, and when we listen to what Nature and our body teach us.
+To heal from any disease or dis-ease requires to reconnect with Nature, our true Nature, a well integrated body, mind and spirit, and when we listen to what Nature and our body teach us.
 This is our first step towards the regeneration of our Planet.
-Living according to the laws of Nature is what inspires my yoga and coaching.
+To live according to the laws of Nature is what inspires my yoga and coaching.

 Look deep into nature, and then you will understand everything better.